 The Great Lakes Food Trail

-After opening Forster's first brewery in 2016, we were astonished at the success our Coastal Brewing Company.
-In Spring 2017 we became part of the Great Lakes Food Trail that follows the scenic Lakes Way between Bulahdelah and Rainbow Flat.
+After opening Forster's first brewery in mid 2017, we became part of the Great Lakes Food Trail.The Great Lakes Food Trail that follows the scenic Lakes Way between Bulahdelah and Rainbow Flat.
 Running twice a year, the Great Lakes Food Trail is a collection of award winning producers and providores who share a passion for ethical and sustainable production.
 By working together, these producers and providores have been able to raise the profile of local produce in the Barrington Coast region.

 Fellow producers and providores on the Great Lakes Food Trail include water buffalo cheese dairy Burraduc Farm, Palms Microbakery, Old Inn Road Vineyard, beef producer and winery Great Lakes Paddocks, garlic farmers at Valley View Farm, lamb and pork producers as well as regenerative farms at Yeo Farm and Long Table Farm, Maltese culinary delights from Josant, pastry and dessert chef Nadine the Cake Queen and chef and whole food caterer, Sarah Wilton.